wp-plugins/livepress/readme.txt

 5. List of users with name and biography

 == Changelog ==

+= 1.1 =
+*   Added fix for buddypress which was using thumb instead of full versions of images.
+*   Added support for network admin area (new in WP 3.1)
+*   Added dutch translation by René (wpwebshop)
+*   Fixed bug with min_post_count in shortcode

 = 1.0 =
 *   Fixed a number of styling issues